Kannada actress Chethana Raj dies after undergoing ‘Fat-Free’ plastic surgery

 Sources informed a leading portal that Chethana Raj didn't inform her parents about the surgery and went along with her friends to the hospital.
 Now, Chethana's parents are claiming that she died because of the doctor's negligence.

+Her fans on social media were shocked to learn about Raj's death.
+A fan wrote, "Shocked beyond words... worked with her just about a week ago.. this is unbelievable...
+Rest in peace Chethana".

-Now, Chethana Raj's mortal remains will be shifted to Ramaiah Hospital for post mortem.
+Chethana Raj's mortal remains will be shifted to Ramaiah Hospital for post mortem.
 A police complaint has also been filed against the hospital committee.
-More details are yet to be revealed.